The following diagram illustrates a typical software development life cycle including deploying your application to Elastic Beanstalk.

 Note the commit ID that is generated.
 This ID is used to generate a version label for your application.

-After testing your application, you are ready to deploy it to AWS Elastic Beanstalk.
+After testing your application, you are ready to deploy it to Elastic Beanstalk.
 Deploying requires the following steps:

-Configure AWS Elastic Beanstalk.
+Configure Elastic Beanstalk.

 Deploy a sample application.